IronHackersitos/IronLibrary/README.md

 - Issue book to student: This action is responsible for creating a student and issuing him/her the specified book.
 The date issued represent the current date, and the return date should be after 7 days.
 - List books by usn: This action is responsible for listing all books rented by the specified student.

+## Extra Method

+- List books to be returned today.

 ## Process
 - Definition of class diagram in order to divide tables between members of the team.
 Creation of basic structure.